eastandwestwind/notes/_posts/2015-07-17-grilledcheese.md

 ---
 layout: post_page
-title: The Cat Cooks: Grilled Cheese Magic Sandwich
+title: The Cat Cooks Grilled Cheese Magic Sandwich
 ---

 How to make a fantastic grilled cheese sandwich.